 10 Things To Do Before Start Of Expat Life in Germany

-Like everyone else, I too was excited to know that I am moving to another country for my work but I was also thinking somewhere in my mind about the challenging life in a new Unknown place with different culture and environment but slowly when I have started dealing with it, my thoughts shifted towards a beautiful direction.
+Like everyone else, I too was excited to know that I am moving to another country for my work but I was also thinking somewhere in my mind about the challenging life in a Unknown place with new culture and environment.
+But slowly when I have started dealing with it, my thoughts shifted towards a different direction.

-This blog talks about my initial experiences as an expat when I shifted to this beautiful place Frankfurt, Germany….
+Nevertheless This blog talks about my initial experiences as an expat when I shifted to this beautiful place Frankfurt, Germany.

-Frankfurt(Germany) is a beautiful place with mix of international and German culture and this place accepted me in all way possible.
-When I talk about Germany,below are the lifetime experience i have faced before life starts here and I am sure your life will be way smoother after going through all of these.
+Frankfurt(Germany) is a beautiful place with mix of international and German culture.
+This place also accepted me in all way possible.
+When I talk about Germany,below are the lifetime experience i have faced before life starts here and I am sure if you are new here or shifted recently your life will also be way smoother after going through all of these.

 Every Step of life is a face of change, Better to be prepared.